coda/packs-sdk/docs/reference/sdk/interfaces/core.ImageSchema.md

 • `Optional` **imageCornerStyle**: [`ImageCornerStyle`](../enums/core.ImageCornerStyle.md)

 ImageCornerStyle type specifying style of corners on images.
+If unspecified, default is Rounded.

 #### Defined in